 CCWG-Accountability must structure its work to ensure that stress tests can be (i) designed (ii) carried out and (iii) its results being analyzed timely before the transition.

-In addition, the CCWG chairs asked our work party to consider this yes/no question:
+In addition, the CCWG-Accountability chairs asked our work party to consider this yes/no question:

 While this is not a gating factor, is the threat directly related to the transition of the IANA stewardship?

-Also, note that the CCWG charter does not ask that probability estimates be assigned for contingencies.
+Also, note that the CCWG-Accountability charter does not ask that probability estimates be assigned for contingencies.
 The purpose of applying tests to proposed accountability measures is to determine if the community has adequate means to challenge ICANN’s reactions to the contingency.

-CCWG Work Team 4 gathered an inventory of contingencies identified in prior public comments.
+CCWG-Accountability Work Team 4 gathered an inventory of contingencies identified in prior public comments.
 That document was posted to the wiki at https://community.icann.org/display/acctcrosscomm/ST-WP+--+Stress+Tests+Work+Party

-We consolidated these into five ‘stress test categories’ listed below, and prepared draft documents showing how these stress tests are useful to evaluate ICANN’s existing and CCWG’s proposed accountability measures.
+We consolidated these into five ‘stress test categories’ listed below, and prepared draft documents showing how these stress tests are useful to evaluate ICANN’s existing and CCWG-Accountability’s proposed accountability measures.

 I. Financial Crisis or Insolvency (Scenarios #5, 6, 7, 8 and 9)